Learn how to make baking soda and vinegar volcanoes. This classic science experiment is easy to do and such a blast!

 We bet you’ve tried this experiment before!
 It’s one that we do over and over again because it’s super simple but the results are BIG!

 Using the classic combination of baking soda and vinegar in a playdough volcano is an activity your kids will be sure to love!

 Here’s how we do it.

 - Plastic Bin

 - small recycled jars

-- Playdough (you could also use salt dough or aluminum foil)
+- Playdough (you could also use salt dough)